VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ## Customizing nvim-cmp

-You most use the module `cmp` to add any extra features you want.
-Let lsp-zero do the "basic" config then call the `.setup` function of nvim-cmp.
+You must use the module `cmp` to add any extra features you want.
+Let lsp-zero do the "basic" config then call the `.setup` function of nvim-cmp, like this.

 ```lua
 require('lsp-zero').extend_cmp()